self-care-practices

 Having a supportive network can aid in your journey towards self‑compassion.
 Surround yourself with individuals who uplift and encourage you.
 Consider the following:

 - Join support groups or communities focused on mental health.
+Online forums, local meetups, or classes on mindfulness and self‑compassion can provide accountability and shared learning.

 Practicing Self‑Compassion Daily